top of page

 Chris Sanders' return to the genre brings an endearing film

-The Wild Robot is directed by animation veteran Chris Sanders, famous for helming the likes of Lilo & Stitch (2002), How to Train Your Dragon (2010), and The Croods (2013).
-Sanders brings his experience to The Wild Robot in a variety of ways.
-He intelligently knows that animation isn’t about showing prowess at rendering or expanding the limits of his medium, but rather of utilizing his tools for storytelling.
-The Wild Robot takes on a nostalgic hand-drawn style that is endearing and unpretentious.
-The film also doesn’t preoccupy itself with flashy edits or effects, but has a rather settled and patient atmosphere, which doesn’t overstimulate viewers.
-This not only helps the film focus on its story, but also lets its characters breathe.
+The film is directed by animation veteran Chris Sanders, known for Lilo & Stitch (2002), How to Train Your Dragon (2010), and The Croods (2013).
+Sanders’ experience shines through in The Wild Robot in several ways.
+He understands that animation isn’t about pushing technical boundaries or showing off rendering prowess—it’s about storytelling.
+The film embraces a nostalgic, hand-drawn aesthetic that is both charming and unpretentious.
+It also forgoes flashy edits or overwhelming effects in favor of a patient, deliberate atmosphere, avoiding overstimulation.
+This approach not only keeps the focus on the story but also allows the characters to breathe.

-In the end, The Wild Robot is an endearing film with an emotional message on the struggles and rewards of parenting.
-The nostalgic direction, restraint, voice-acting, and a particularly great score from Kris Bowers, make this film the best animated film of the year so far.
+In the end, The Wild Robot is a tender and heartfelt film, offering a deeply moving take on the struggles and rewards of parenthood.
+With its nostalgic animation style, restrained direction, nuanced voice acting, and a particularly evocative score from Kris Bowers, it stands as the best animated film of the year so far.

 bottom of page